Save the inputs for yourself or share them with others.

-If you want to know the loan pay off amount (balance), including the period's accrued interest, meaning the total balance on a day when a payment is due, then use the balloon payment calculator.
+If you want to know the loan pay off amount (balance), including the accrued interest, then use the balloon payment calculator.
 A balloon payment is equal to the prior period's loan balance plus the accrued interest.
+That is, the balloon amount the balance on a scheduled due date, but before accounting for any payments.

 The remaining balance calculator calculates the principal balance after a specified payment number.
 Example, if you have a four year car loan and you've made a year and a half of monthly payments (18 months), this calculator will tell you the balance of the loan.